astronozem/Casimir-Superfluid-Vacuum/README.md

 ---

-To the author's knowledge, the present work is the first to derive both the exact numerical value $a_{0} = c H_{0}/2\pi$ and the full functional form of the Radial Acceleration Relation from quantum-vacuum physics and the observed near-invariance of the Casimir force alone.
+To the author's knowledge, the present work is the first to derive both the exact numerical value $a_{0} = c H_{0}/2\pi$ (Eq.
+1) and the full functional form of the Radial Acceleration Relation (Eq.
+7) from quantum-vacuum physics and the observed near-invariance of the Casimir force alone.

 ---